The following professionals lent their expertise to this article:

 Community Care College

 CCC also stands out for flexible course scheduling.
-The school offers weekly start dates, so you can jump right into your studies as soon as you’re ready.
+The school offers weekly start dates, so you can jump into your studies as soon as you’re ready.
 If CCC sounds like the place for you but you’re committed to earning your CMA, consider their 100% in-person option that qualifies you to sit for the CMA exam.

 Duration: 9 months